How to Remove Rust From Cast Iron Grill Pan

 dish rag on cast iron grill pan

-Step 4 – Season it
+Step 5 – Season it

 Since cast iron on its own is just that, iron.
 It can easily rust once again if it is not seasoned properly.
 Since the scrubbing removed the pan’s natural patina and the rust, you’ll need to re-season it.
-Seasoning the cast iron grill pan helps to form a natural nonstick surface coating that prevents it from rusting again.
-The seasoning likely eroded with the cleaning of the cast iron grill pan.

 What causes rust on cast iron grill pans?

-Cast-iron pans are susceptible to rust.
-Rust can develop from improper care, negligence, or just simply by the way it’s stored.
-Rust tends to happen when your cookware is exposed to moisture for long periods of time.
+Rust happens when your cookware is exposed to moisture for long periods.
 In a kitchen, this is considered normal.
-Even the most seasoned cast iron grill pan can rust if it’s placed in the dishwasher, left in the sink, or allowed to air dry.
+Even the most seasoned cast iron grill pan can rust if placed in the dishwasher, left in the sink, or allowed to air dry.

 How quickly can cast iron rust?

-A cast iron grill pan can rust within hours to a few days but it greatly depends on the practices you follow, its level of exposure to moisture, and how it is stored.
-For example, if it is soaked it in cold water, it can rust within an hour.
+For example, if it is soaked in cold water, it can rust within an hour.
 If it is in a moist or damp area, it can rust in a couple of days.

 What is the best cast iron grill pan to buy?

 Cast iron grill pans are very affordable and budget-friendly.
 The best cast iron grill pan and the one that I use is this Lodge Cast Iron Square Grill Pan, Pre-Seasoned, 10.5-inch.
-It is well-designed and super durable, with long squared grill ridges that stretch to the border of the pan.
-It heats up pretty quickly and keeps an even temperature making the perfect meals.
+It was purchased at a garage sale.

 Another great option is The Whatever Pan by Jean Patrique.
 This one is a bit fancier and lighter but beautifully designed, with a round shape that maximizes the cooking surface.
-It can be used on the stovetop, in the oven, over gas, or on a camping fire.
+It can be used on the stovetop, oven, over gas, or on a camping fire.

 How do you clean it after each use?

-Contrary to your beliefs, once you have restored the pan, try not to immediately reach for the dish soap to clean it.
-Instead, the easiest way to clean it is to rub the pan with coarse kosher salt to remove cooking debris and food particles.
-Use a non-scratch scouring pad or grill brush to fit and scrub between the grates with hot water.
+Contrary to your beliefs, once you have restored the pan, try not to reach for the dish soap to clean it immediately.
+Instead, the easy way to clean it is to rub the pan with coarse kosher salt to remove cooking debris and food particles.

 Why should you restore a cast iron grill pan?

-The cast iron grill pan is likely one of your mom’s or grandmother’s favorite cookware.
+The cast iron grill pan is likely one of your momā€™s or grandmother’s favorite cookware.
 It may have been passed down from generation to generation.
-If that’s not enough, here are a few reasons why you should consider restoring your cast iron cookware.
+If thatā€™s not enough, here are a few reasons to consider restoring your cast iron cookware.

 • It is extremely heavy and sturdy because it’s made of iron.
-No matter what you do, it won’t get damaged and will practically last forever.
+No matter what you do, it wonā€™t get damaged and will practically last forever.

 • It cooks food more evenly than most other cookware.
-And will hold onto that heat far more effectively than other materials allowing for even cooking and heat distribution.
+And will hold onto that heat far more effectively than other materials, allowing for even cooking and heat distribution.

 Tips to Prevent Future Rust in Cast Iron

-It’s not hard to prevent a cast iron grill pan from rusting.
+Itā€™s not hard to prevent a cast iron grill pan from rusting.
 Here are a few tips on the best way to prevent rusting:

 • Do not use a dishwasher.
 Cast iron grills are not technically dishwasher safe.
 A Dishwasher will break down the seasoning and soak it for a long time.
 Instead, wash it by hand in a sink and wipe it clean after use with a paper towel.